linkedin

 Heroku Feature / ConceptAzure EquivalentNotes / Migration Tips

-SSL / HTTPS terminationAzure-managed certificates OR Azure Key Vault + Application Gateway / Front DoorFree managed certs in App Service; Key Vault for custom + rotation.
-Front Door/App Gateway handle termination.
+SSL / HTTPS TerminationAzure-managed Certificates or Azure Key Vault + Application Gateway / Front DoorManaged certificates simplify administration, while Key Vault supports custom certificates and automated rotation.

 Networking is where Azure provides far more flexibility than Heroku, but requires intentional design.